lazerwalker/orbital/README.md

 +full-width-column($subtract)
 ```

 This is a shorthand function to make an element span the entire width of the page, with an optional subtract value.
-You can also pass in column numbers for any accepted size (`$full`, `$wide`, `$ipad-landscape`, etc), but that isn't recommended.
+You can also pass in column numbers for any accepted size (See `+column` definition for variable names), but that isn't recommended.

 **before**